USS C-5: Design

 For surface running, they were powered by two 240 bhp Craig gasoline engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 115 hp electric motor.
 They could reach 11 kn on the surface and 9 kn underwater.
 On the surface, the boats had a range of 776 nmi at 8.13 kn and 24 nmi at 8 kn submerged.

-The boats were armed with two 18 inch (450 mm) torpedo tubes in the bow.
+The boats were armed with two 18-inch (450 mm) torpedo tubes in the bow.
 They carried two reloads, for a total of four torpedoes.

-Construction and career
+Construction

-C-5 was laid down by Fore River Shipbuilding Company in Quincy, Massachusetts, under a subcontract from Electric Boat Company, as Snapper, making her the first ship of the United States Navy named for the snapper.
-Snapper was launched on 16 June 1908 sponsored by Ms. A. Nicoll, and commissioned on 2 February 1910 with Lieutenant Chester W. Nimitz in command.
-She was renamed C-5 on 17 November 1911 and given hull number "SS-16" in 1920.
+Snapper was laid down on 17 March 1908, by Fore River Shipbuilding Company, in Quincy, Massachusetts, under a subcontract from Electric Boat Company.
+Snapper was launched on 16 June 1909, sponsored by Ms. A. Nicoll, and commissioned on 2 February 1910, with Ensign Chester W. Nimitz in command.

 Service history

-Snapper fitted out at the Boston Navy Yard, then began three years of training and tests along the East Coast and in Chesapeake Bay.
+Snapper was fitted out at the Boston Navy Yard, then began three years of training and tests along the East Coast and in Chesapeake Bay.
 She ran experiments with radio, submarine signalling apparatus, different types of batteries, and other equipment, all of which has since become standard in submarines.
 She joined in Fleet maneuvers helping to develop submarine tactics in submerged attacks on combatant ships, and engaged in operations with airplanes in the infancy of naval aviation.
-Highlights of the period were the reviews of the Fleet by President of the United States William H. Taft and Secretary of the Navy George von L. Meyer in November 1911 and October 1912.
+Highlights of the period were the Naval Reviews of the Fleet by President William H. Taft and Secretary of the Navy George von L. Meyer, in November 1911 and October 1912.
+She was renamed C-5 on 17 November 1911.